 - 72. Which of these precautions must be followed in the treatment of a patient with an influenza infection?

 - 1. Contact

 - 2. Droplet

 - 3. Airborne

 - 4. Standard

 - a.
-1 and 3b.
+1 and 3

+- b.
 2 and 4

-c.
+- c.
 1, 2, and 4

-d.
+- d.
 2, 3, and 4

 Standard precautions need to be used for all patients.
 Droplet precautions are used for patients known or suspected to have serious illnesses transmitted by large-particle droplets.
 Influenza is a serious viral infection spread by droplet transmission.
 Contact isolation is used for patients known or suspected to have serious illnesses easily transmitted by direct patient contact or by contact with items in the patient's environment.
-Airborne precautions should be used for patients who are known or suspected to have illnesses transmitted by airborne droplet nuclei, such as measles, varicella, or tuberculosis.
+Airborne precautions should be used for patients who are known or suspected to have illnesses transmitted by airborne droplet nuclei, such as measles, varicella, or TB.

-73. Which of the following is the most important infection control procedure for anyone who has direct patient contact?
+- 73. Which of the following is the most important infection control procedure for anyone who has direct patient contact?

-a.
+- a.
 Sterile latex gloves

+- b.
+Disposal of sharps

-c.
+- c.
 Hand hygiene

+- d.
+Face masks